pinbar/go-mux-jwt/README.md

 * use the token when calling any secure api (`/api/*`):
     * set the `Authorization` request header and add the jwt token, like so:
     * `Authorization: Bearer \<token\>`
-* `GET /api/megacity` can be accessed only with a valid token
+* `GET /api/megacity` can be accessed with any valid token but `GET /api/levrai` can only be accessed with neo's token